kawangwong/visual_scanning_game/README.md

 The module used is [art](https://pypi.org/project/art/), which is a pip module that can convert user input text into an ASCII art, with many different options of style and output.

+<h4>Assessment Data Logs</h4>
 Currently, the program will prompt the user for the number of rounds they wish to participate in.
 It will also print out a score in the end.
-It will also create a text file post round for saved user data by default, which can be changed through modifying the functionfile.py file from True to False.
-A custom file name function can be utilized by adding a single space name after the command to run the program.
-Purpose of save function is for scoring in case this was used as a metric assessment or repeated assessment.
-This can be enabled or disabled.
+It can also log data.
+The can do the following:
+Enable or disable a save file.
+If enabled, make it a custom name or a name that is customized.
+Save the results of the data when used with a custom list.
+If it is not custom, there is no additional output on the file.txt

 There is also a function that can be set so the user can set specific letters that they want to test the users on.